abdala/abdala.github.io/_posts/2018-06-20-when-else-is-not-bad.md

 {% endhighlight %}

 It seems better to understand, right?
 There is not just one main behavior.
-This two possibilities have the same importance in the code execution.
+These two possibilities have the same importance in the code execution.
 They are valid behaviors.
 I always try to keep my code small and readable.
 Some of this small decisions make a difference in my day by day.

 Let's keep it simple!
 Let's write less code!